/

 A WBS breaks down tasks into smaller pieces, each representing a step in completing a larger goal.
 It’s used to organize workflows and track dependencies for all tasks.

-You start by breaking down the entire project into its smallest possible units.
-Then break those units further into subtasks.
-Continue doing this until you've broken every part of the project down into individual tasks.
-For example, if you were building a house, you'd start at the foundation level first.
-From there, you'd move on to framing, then roofing, etc. Once you get to the top, you'd continue working from the inside out.
+For example, if you were building a house, you’d start at the foundation level first.
+From there, you’d move on to framing, then roofing, etc. Once you got to the top, you’d continue working from the inside out.

 The goal is to avoid confusion and ensure everyone stays focused on the right project priorities.